employer branding

 Why do some companies function as a "talent magnet"?

-Current labor market situation
+The current labor market situation

-According to the latest data from the European Union, the average unemployment rate across the EU-27 is currently 5.9%.
+According to the latest data from the European Union, the average unemployment rate across the EU is currently 5.9%.
 Slovenia ranks 4th with a 3.3% unemployment rate, Hungary 8th with 4.3%, and Croatia 10th with 4.9%.

 Employee development – a long-term strategy for retention